xoseperez/wisblock-vindriktning/README.md

 * RAKwireless nRF52840 Core (RAK4631)
 * RAKwireless Environment Sensor (RAK1906)
 * A JST1.0 battery connector and some wire
+* USB Type-C cable to flash the WisBlock

 The whole list is about $60 at the moment (but you should also consider shipping and customs costs).

 ## Connecting the hardware

 The hack uses the solar panel connector in the WisBlock base to power the WisBlock module from the Vindriktning and the TX pad in the IKEA device to get the readings.
 Therefore we will need to solder 3 pads to the IKEA Vindriktning PCB: